thegetty/ancient-glass/content/catalogue/cat-57.md

 ## Condition

-Single body fragment.
+Body fragment.
 On the interior side a thick, reddish-yellow layer is preserved from remains of the core.

 ## Description